Experts say Trump order could upend health care system

 But the proposed order could still make a difference, even if the rules never go into effect.
 Already, companies have raised premiums for 2018 and threatened to withdraw, partly over concerns the administration will sabotage the law.

 Trump has repeatedly vowed to let Obamacare "fail" in order to pressure Democrats into backing repeal.
-Open enrollment for plans begins November 1 and ends December 15 and the administration has slashed advertising budgets by 90 percent, cut funding for customer assistance, and threatened to cut off payments owed to insurers for lowering deductibles.
+Open enrollment for plans begins Nov.
+1 and ends Dec.
+15 and the administration has slashed advertising budgets by 90 percent, cut funding for customer assistance and threatened to cut off payments owed to insurers for lowering deductibles.

 The latest move sends another signal to companies that the administration plans to undermine the markets.
 It also adds a new layer of confusion as to what the rules of the road will be next year and beyond.
 That could cause more premium increases in 2019 and spook insurers out of participating, potentially leaving some places without any Obamacare exchange plans at all.

-"Insurers hate uncertainty and they hate rules that will enable healthy people to opt out of the insurance markets," said Nicholas Bagley, a law professor at the University of Michigan law.
+"Insurers hate uncertainty and they hate rules that will enable healthy people to opt out of the insurance markets," said Nicholas Bagley, a law professor at the University of Michigan.
 "So the (order) could destabilize the market, even if the (order) itself doesn't actually do anything."

-Note: CORRECTION (Oct.
-12, 3:16 p.m.): An earlier version of this article misspelled the first name of a health policy expert.
-She is Dania Palanker, not Dana.